almeraikhi/cade-zamora/README.md

 > if your system already has the port `5444` in use, then you will [need to follow this guide](#change-the-development-database-port).

-## Initialize prisma
+## Initialize development environment

 ```
 yarn dx
 ```

+This command will:

+* reset the database
+* initialize prisma
-This command will reset out database, initialize Prisma and it will seed the database with random data.
+* seed the database with random data
+* reset s3 storage

 Use this command whenever you want the app to go back to the "initial state".